 If the body doesn't absorb its needed amount of iron, it becomes iron deficient.
 Symptoms appear only when iron deficiency has progressed to iron deficiency anemia, a condition in which the body's iron stores are so low that not enough normal red blood cells can be made to carry oxygen efficiently.
-Iron deficiency is the most common nutritional deficiency and the leading cause of anemia in the United States.
+Iron deficiency is one of the most common nutritional deficiencies and the leading cause of anemia in the United States.

 - Pale skin and fingernails